Aquatic Elf

 Morbid: Maybe it’s growing up somewhere regularly harrowed by devastating plagues and full of the remains of old kingdoms, but Tsia has a decided morbid streak to her, even if she hides it fairly well.
 Mostly it comes out in the prominence of ruins in her pictorial work, but it might come out in darker ways if she’s put under a lot of pressure.
 (Necromancy, for example.)

 Maximalist: Tsia’s taste is impeccable, but it is also elaborate.
-Part of her joining this expedition to Azlant, as she understands it, is contributing to keeping everyone healthy and decent, as far as garments go, but she is constitutionally incapable of just sewing something practical and leaving it at that.
+Part of her understanding of her efforts to be a good person is contributing to keeping everyone healthy and decent, as far as garments go, but she is constitutionally incapable of just sewing something practical and leaving it at that.
 Unless stopped by the ruthless demands of time, she’ll put in at least a bit of decoration gratis, even if her client can’t afford to commission her most intricate work.

-Multiple warrants: Since not everyone respects her work, Tsia has had a few adventures that ultimately led her to embarking for Azlant.
+Multiple warrants: Since not everyone respects her work, Tsia has had a few adventures that ultimately led her to signing up for this new survey of the Stolen Lands.
 This has been compounded by southerners’ unfamiliarity with the ilverani belief that it is ill-omened and thus rude not to offer one’s own name before asking another’s, such that she has acquired a collection of soubriquets, all of which she will answer to.
-Aboard the Peregrine, that’s most often “Silver,” an erroneous abbreviation presumably from the idea that it’s a nickname derived from her hair.
-Only Lyra managed (possibly inadvertently) to introduce herself properly, and even she mostly uses another of Tsia’s by-names, the affectionate "Needleberry."
+That’s most often “Silver,” an erroneous abbreviation presumably from the idea that it’s a nickname derived from her hair, while with friendlier, even more informal acquaintances, “Needleberry” is common, whereas “Bittertree” … well, has emerged in the contexts one might expect.
 (And for all that, Troian is Tsia’s family name.
 Ilverani customs, not least in Iobaria, are different from those of the aiudeen.)

 Physical appearance: